 - Recordation, grantors and other transfer taxes are an unstable and unpredictable source of revenue.
 Because home sales are cyclical, when a downturn in the housing market occurs, revenues from recordation and transfer taxes fall, creating added pressures for a tax increase;

 - Any transfer tax also is a regressive tax.
 In general, people tend to spend a smaller share of their income on housing as their income increases; and

 - Recordation, grantors and transfer taxes are more severe than an increase in a broad-based tax designed to generate the same amount of total revenue.
 The base transfer tax is very narrow relative to a more general tax, such as a local option sales tax; so fewer people pay the tax in a given year.
 Distributing the burden among a wider group of taxpayers reduces the tax burden per taxpayer.

 However, Virginia REALTORS® acknowledges that local solutions to pressing concerns, such as transportation, may sometimes require that these taxes be considered and included as part of such locally implemented plan.

-Virginia REALTORS® supports the creation of and appropriate use of tax credits, including the Historic Rehabilitation Tax Credit Program, as incentives to private investment in real estate, to broaden available housing stock, to preserve historic infrastructure, and to create jobs and increase wages and salaries.
+Historic Tax Credits.
+Virginia REALTORS® supports the creation of an appropriate use of tax credits, including the Historic Rehabilitation Tax Credit Program, as incentives to private investment in real estate, to broaden available housing stock, to preserve historic infrastructure, and to create jobs and increase wages and salaries.